 - 3.1.1.
 Under Appendix FM, Appendix Armed Forces and Appendix FM-SE, the applicant must meet: - The level of the financial requirement applicable to their application; and - The requirements specified as to: - (a) the permitted sources of income/savings; and - (b) the time periods and permitted combinations of sources applicable to each permitted source relied upon; and - (c) the evidence required for each permitted source relied upon. - 3.1.2.
 Income and cash savings must be in the name of the applicant, their partner or jointly.
 However, income and cash savings of a dependent child of the applicant can also be included once the child has turned 18 years of age. - 3.1.3.
-All employment income must come from working legally.
-All income and savings must be lawfully derived. - 3.1.4.
+All employment or self-employment income must come from working legally.
+All income and savings must be lawfully derived.
+Where an application relies on the earnings of the applicant, they must be in the UK with permission to work and their hours of work must not exceed any limit specified in their conditions of leave.
+Earnings from employment undertaken by the applicant when they did not have leave to enter or remain and permission to work (excluding those whose leave has expired within 28 days of the current application) cannot be included. - 3.1.4.
 Where the gross (pre-tax) amount of any income cannot be properly evidenced, the net (post-tax) amount will be counted, including towards a gross income requirement. - 3.1.5.
-Under paragraph 1(n) of Appendix FM-SE the gross amount of any cash income may be counted where the person's specified bank statements show the net amount which relates to the gross amount shown on their payslips (or in the relevant specified evidence provided in adition to the specified bank statements in relation to non-employment income).
+Under paragraph 1(n) of Appendix FM-SE the gross amount of any cash income may be counted where the person's specified bank statements show the deposit of the full net amount which relates to the gross amount shown on their payslips (or in the relevant specified evidence provided in addition to the specified bank statements in relation to non-employment income).
 Otherwise, only the net amount shown on the specified bank statements may be counted.
+Those wishing to rely on cash income to sponsor an application subject to the financial requirement may need to change the way they manage their money and bank the full net amount so that they can then rely on the gross amount of that income in sponsoring the application.
+Like the other evidential requirements of Appendix FM-SE which seek to maintain the integrity of the system for all genuine applicants and sponsors, it is important that those wishing to rely on the gross amount of their cash income from employment corroborate this income through their bank statements, as well as the required payslips and employer's letter.